ZahraBaig166/Book-CRUD-Laravel-/README.md

 ## Features
 - Add new books to the store
+- display of all available books
 - Edit existing book details
 - Delete books from the inventory
-- User-friendly interface with responsive design
+- User-friendly interface

 ## Installation Instructions